okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 The new templating syntax is different from the EL expression-based Okta email templating syntax that was previously used.
 You no longer need to use curly braces around the variable name.

-##### Variable syntax change example

 Previously with EL syntax, you could reference the first name of the user by using `${user.firstName}`.
 Now with the Velocity Templating syntax, you would use `$user.profile.firstName`.

 The previously available template variables are listed in [Customization Variables](https://help.okta.com/okta_help.htm?id=ext_ref_email_variables).

-#### Access to all User Profile attributes
+### Use all User Profile attributes

 You can reference any Okta User Profile attribute in your email templates.
 The reference notation is `$user.profile.attributeName`, where `attributeName` is an attribute from the Okta User Profile.
 For example, use `$user.profile.displayName` to reference the User Profile `displayName` attribute.

+Other examples include:

+- Trigger an email in your end-users' preferred language by using the conditional logic and calling the `preferredLanguage` attribute.
+- If a customer wants to specify a department such as Engineering in an Activation Email, they are able to call the user attribute `department`.

 See [Profile object](/docs/reference/api/users/#profile-object) for more information on the available User Profile attributes.

-#### Functions for email templates
+#### Use functions for email templates

 In addition to customizing your emails with variables, you can use the following functions in each of the email templates.
-Functions are useful to normalize the dynamic output of variables, such as lowercasing a string, or producing a localized date for the email's recipient user.
+Functions are useful to normalize the dynamic output of variables, such as lowercasing a string, or producing a localized date for the email recipient.

 Variables used for function parameters must match the function data type.
 For example, you can't use a string variable with the `formatTimeDiffHourNow()` function because the parameter data must be an integer.